rust-lang/rust/README.md

 ## Debugging

-See [these instructions](./DEBUGGING.md) for VS Code setup and the list of features (some of which are VS Code specific).
+See [these instructions](./DEBUGGING.md) on how to debug the vscode extension and the lsp server.

 ## Current Status and Plans